bertbalcaen/esdi-webdesign-course/02_html.md

 </table>
 ```

-This is much more readable.
-The result in the browser will be exactly the same.
+The result in the browser will be exactly the same, but the code is much more readable.

 This piece of HTML has 3 levels.
 Each level is indented with a specific number of tabs.
-It's easy to see where an element is inside the structure by looking at the number of tabs in front of each element.
+It's easy to see where an element belongs inside the structure by looking at the number of tabs in front of each element.

 - level 0: `<table>`, 0 tabs
 - level 1: `<tr>` inside `<table>`, 1 tab
 - level 2: `<td>` inside `<tr>`, 2 tabs

-Using indentation (tabs or spaces) is absolutely not required, but it helps a lot.
+Using indentation (tabs or spaces) is not required, but it helps a lot.

 # Attributes